Valerie Powers, Yoga & Personal Trainer

 She teaches Slow Flow Yoga every Wednesday night and also really enjoys teaching Senior Chair Yoga classes.

 I am certified in YogaFit Level 1 & 2 and have studied BKS Iyengar for 10 years.
-I am currently certified and instructing a variery of classes at the Parkview Huntington YMCA.

 I began my yoga journey back in 2004 while going through Massage Therapy education.
 As I was going through college for my dual B.A., I completed my 200 and 300 hour yoga certification through Prairie Yoga.
 I have always had a passion for learning and helping others live a healthy, pain and stress free life.
 I am also a wellness coach, infusing a practice of meditation, mindfulness, and coaching for my clients to find their best self.
 My style of yoga instruction is taking the non-traditional approach, to step outside the box and come into poses with a different perspective, using the breath as the guide.
 I believe that yoga is for every body, and teaches to every body type, walk of life, injuries, restrictions, and abilities.

 My interest in yoga can be traced back to when I was thirteen years old and found two books on yoga at the local used book store.
 I cannot recollect what drew me to yoga - no one I knew did yoga or even talked about yoga.
 But soon I found myself back home in our living room, in the midst of watching Little House on the Prairie reruns, popping up into Shoulder Stand, or flipping over into Plough.
 Many years later, at the invitation of a friend and mentor, I began attending yoga classes regularly.
 This led me to become a certified yoga instructor through the Temple of Kriya Yoga.
 A decade of teaching later, there is still much about yoga I want to learn and share with my yoga students.
 However, as an instructor, my goal is simple: to have students leave the mat feeling better than when they stepped onto it.